jc782/jc782.github.io/_posts/2020-04-06-BookReviews.markdown

 *July 2020*
 Statistics is necessarily intuitive so do the math.

-### The Narrow Road To The Deeo North, Richard Flanagan
+### The Narrow Road To The Deep North, Richard Flanagan
 *July 2020*
 Fictional tale about the horrors in a Japanese PoW camp and following the later lives of those involved.

 ### Bad Blood, John Carreyrou
 *August 2020*
 [Audio book] - The tale of Theranos.
 Stunning account of lies, deceipt, and groupthink leading to the rise and fall Theranos.